Kale’s nutritional benefits are well-known, and the leafy green has become a favorite with restaurant chefs and home

 Aphids are another wilt-causing pest to look out for.
 Check the undersides of your kale leaves occasionally for these small bugs, which can be treated as you would treat thrips.
 A strong spray with the hose can help as well.

-If you give your kale plants exactly what they need, they’ll stand proudly at attention in your garden, without nary a flop.
+If you give your kale plants exactly what they need, they’ll stand proudly at attention in your garden, with nary a flop.

 Ensuring the growth of healthy plants starts with timing, as well as good site selection and preparation.

 Make sure plants are watered adequately, and check for pests now and again.

 Adhere to these simple principles, and you will have wilt-free kale for your harvest.